apache/flink/docs/dev/libs/ml/quickstart.md

 This is an astroparticle binary classification dataset, used by Hsu et al. [[3]](#hsu) in their practical Support Vector Machine (SVM) guide.
 It contains 4 numerical features, and the class label.

+Before importing the traning and test dataset, Flink SVM only supports threshold binary values of `+1.0` and `-1.0`.
+Thus a conversion is needed upon downloading the svmguide1 dataset since it is labelled using `1`s and `0`s.

 We can simply import the dataset then using:

 {% highlight scala %}